 7. Place final payments and cash tips into separate envelopes for each vendor.
-Give them to a trusted friend of family member to distribute on your wedding day.
+Give them to a trusted friend or family member to distribute on your wedding day.
 Ask him or her to greet each vendor and be the point person for questions.

 8. Call and re-confirm every last detail with each of your vendors including date, time, and location.
-Don't forget to provide them with contact info for their point person on the day-of.
-(You'll be too busy getting ready to direct traffic!)
+Don't forget to provide them with contact info for their point person on the day-of (You'll be too busy getting ready to direct traffic!).
 Make sure your photographer has your shot list, your DJ has your song list, and that your venue knows when each vendor will be arriving to set up.